-Due to parents' increasing concern with good nutrition, fewer students in my second-grade class bring cookies for snacktime.
-Also due to that same concern, many companies are making cookies with less sugar.
+Because of many parents' increasing concern with good nutrition, fewer students in my second-grade class bring cookies for snack time.
+Also because of that same concern, many companies are making cookies with less sugar.

 She said, "I'll lose ten more pounds," even though the dress was loose on her emaciated frame.

 - principal = the person in charge of a school; the main person, thing, or concept; the main amount of money

 - principle = a basic truth or standard

 Principal Shaw is a person of principle.